ewine-project/lte_u_interference_on_wifi/README.md

 wiplus_dl_lte-fb_20161223

--- LTE with backlogged trafﬁc ,i.e. a full buffer trafficc model is used.
+- LTE with backlogged trafﬁc ,i.e. a full buffer traffic model is used.

 wiplus_dl_lte-vb-rnd9_2016122

--- Variable LTE-U traffic: The setup is as in previous experiment with a ﬁxed duty cycle of 33% but with variable buffer trafﬁc model, i.e. the LTE-U ON phase was loaded uniform random between 30 % and 100 % which corresponds to an effective LTE-U duty cycle of 16%.
+- Variable LTE-U traffic: The setup is as in previous experiment with a ﬁxed duty cycle of 33% but with variable buffer trafﬁc model, i.e. the LTE-U ON phase was loaded uniform random between 30 % and 100 % which corresponds to an effective LTE-U duty cycle of 16%.